-Beef tenderloin cooks quickly and easily into a spectacularly tender roast.
-This long, cylindrical cut comes from the short loin – the most tender cut of the steer.
-Beef tenderloin has a mild, buttery flavor that makes it ideal for entertaining.
+The coveted beef tenderloin is a pricey, but delectable cut of meat.
+It has a mild, buttery flavor that makes it ideal for entertaining and perfect for special occasions.
+This long, cylindrical cut comes from the short loin and extends into the sirloin — the most tender cut of the steer.
 Boneless, with little fat, it carves easily into lean but tender fillets, known as filet mignon.
-While you must cook most roasts at a low temperature so you don’t overcook the outer layers, this narrow roast cooks up tender even at a high temperature.
-Like other prime cuts, beef tenderloin is most tender when roasted to medium rare.
+While you must roast tougher cuts of meat at a low temperature for a long time to make them tender, the beef tenderloin cooks up tender at a high temperature in a shorter amount of time.
+Like other prime cuts, beef tenderloin is best when roasted to medium rare.

 Trim the tenderloin of extra fat.
 Peel off any skin that has not been removed by the butcher.
 Note that one end of the tenderloin is narrower.
 Fold this narrow end of the tenderloin into itself so the roast is uniform in shape and size.
 Wrap butcher’s twine around the roast at one-inch intervals.